SKNahin/Bengali_NER_for_Person/README.md

 ## Train & Validation
 Run [train.py](https://github.com/SKNahin/Bengali_NER_for_Person/blob/main/train.py) to train the model and run [test.py](https://github.com/SKNahin/Bengali_NER_for_Person/blob/main/test.py) to evaluate the model.
 Make sure to load the latest weight.

-To train and evaluate the model run this [Notebook](https://github.com/SKNahin/Bengali_NER_for_Person/blob/main/notebooks/bengali-ner.ipynb).
+Also, you can run this [Notebook](https://github.com/SKNahin/Bengali_NER_for_Person/blob/main/notebooks/bengali-ner.ipynb) train and evaluate the model.